Meet some of your fellow science champions

 Maddy Sandeman

 • Oh, hi there!
 I’m Maddy.
-About 5 years ago, I completed a degree in health and medical science (focusing on neuroscience) and have been working in clinical and health research since then.
-I’m super keen to be working in the area of citizen science because I’ve always wanted to improve how science is communicated and to break down barriers to make science more accessible for anyone who didn’t spend a long time at university.
+About 5 years ago, I completed a degree in health and medical science (focusing on neuroscience) and have recently worked in clinical and health research.
+I have a growing interest in citizen science because I believe it is important to improve how science is communicated and to break down barriers to make science more accessible for anyone who didn’t spend a long time at university.

 If you would like to share your story, please email wonder@csiro.au